mcandre/charm/README.md

 	                                     Hello Charm!
-Press 'q' or Control+C to quit.
+Press Escape-Escape, q, or Control-C to quit.